sunnychase/fred-plots/README.md

-## Federal Reserve Plots
+# Economic Indicators Visualization Script

-Here's a sample README for your script that retrieves and visualizes economic indicators using the FRED API.
+This script retrieves and visualizes economic indicators using the FRED API.
 You can customize it further based on your specific needs or preferences.

----

-# Economic Indicators Visualization Script

 ## Overview